Emergency Dentist Sydney

 A toothache does not check with your schedule first before it decides to make an appearance.
-The pain you feel because of a toothache is one of the worst there is, and that is the reason why you should have access to 24-hour emergency dentist.
+The pain you feel because of a toothache is one of the worst there is, and that is the reason why you should have access to emergency dentist.
 It would be a terrible thing if you have to suffer from dental discomfort in the middle of the night.
-Fortunately, we are available 24/7 on the phone and try to see you on the same time, and if it is not possible, we will see you first thing next day morning.
+Fortunately, we are available on the phone most of the time and try to book you in as soon as possible.

 our emergency dental clinic is open 7 days a week.